Frequently Asked Questions

 Q. How many homes will be in Discovery West upon completion?

-A. Per the City’s Comprehensive Plan and Code requirements, Discovery West will have approximately 700 total dwelling units.
-As currently planned, Discovery West will have approximately 450 single-family homesites, 60 attached single-family (i.e. townhomes, cottages) and 201 multi-family units (i.e. apartments, condos, tri-plex, 6-plex, etc.).
+A. As currently planned, Discovery West will have approximately 485 single-family homesites, 60 attached single-family (i.e. townhomes, cottages) and 235 multi-family units (i.e. apartments, 4-plex, etc.) for a total of roughly 780 total residences of all types at build-out.

-A. Yes, Discovery West has a Homeowners Association (HOA).
-The HOA is responsible for maintaining common areas and amenities, as well as managing/enforcing wildfire mitigation measures.
-2023 HOA dues for all owners are $250 per year.
-Homesites that back onto alleys are assessed an additional $60 per year for snow removal in the alleys.
-Dues are subject to change annually.
+A. Yes, Discovery West has a Owners Association (OS).
+The Discovery West Owners Association responsibilities include reserving for and maintaining common areas and amenities, compliance with governing documents, administration of the architectural review function, as well as managing and enforcing wildfire mitigation measures.
+2025 OA dues for all owners are $335 per year.
+Additionally, homesites with alleys are assessed an additional $60 per year for alley snow removal, Strada lots are assessed an additional $835 in reserve dues and The Nine cottages are assessed additional annual dues of $2,882 to maintain the open space.
+Dues are subject to change as the Board of Directors deems appropriate.

-Q. Are there any other HOAs in Discovery West?
+Q. Are there any other associations in Discovery West?

 Q. Are there CC&Rs for the neighborhood?